-For loans that require a Loan Estimate and that proceed to closing, creditors must provide a new final disclosure reflecting the actual terms of the transaction called the Closing Disclosure.
-The form integrates and replaces the existing HUD-1 and the final TIL disclosure for these transactions.
+For loans that require a Loan Estimate and that proceed to closing, creditors must provide a final disclosure reflecting the actual terms of the transaction called the Closing Disclosure.
 The creditor is generally required to ensure that the consumer receives the Closing Disclosure no later than three business days before consummation (when the consumer becomes contractually obligated to the creditor) of the loan.